pavelgrebenkov/python-project-49/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/10ae31a2ec2782864c89/maintainability)](https://codeclimate.com/github/pavelgrebenkov/python-project-49/maintainability)

-# Brain Games is a module, which contains five simple math game
+# Brain Games is a module, which contains five simple math games:
 # * Brain even - odd-even number game
 # * Brain calc - basic arithmetic game
 # * Brain gcd - greatest common divisor game
 # * Brain progression - math sequence completion game and
 # * Brain prime - prime number game.

-# This module was written as a requirement for the first academic module of the professional program, Python Develope, offered and delivered by Hexlet, an online programming school in Russia.
+# This module was written as a requirement for the first academic module of the professional program, Python Developer, offered and delivered by Hexlet, an online programming school in Russia.

 # The minimal requirements for installing the module is Python version 3.x and Poetry.

 # To install the module use the following command: make package-install

-# To know How to launch and play the games, watch the video demonstrations.
+# To find out how to launch and play the games, watch the video demonstrations.
 The links are below.

 ### A video demonstration of how to launch and play Brain even.